Events and festivals in Pristina: ReMusica

 ReMusica is a festival where a group of Albanians from Kosovo led by Rafet Rudi (the founder of the festival) promote contemporary music, through presentations of different stylistics tendencies of the 20th century up to the present day.
 ReMusica, so far, had a lot of guest artists from all over the world – from individual ones to collective ensembles such as: Aki Takahashi, Peter Sheppard Skaerved, Rafael Andia, Andreas Lewin Richter, Vande Gorne, and Ensemble Vivendi.
 This festival is held every year in May.

-Beer and Wine Festival - Prishtine
+Beer and Wine Festival - Prishtina

-Beer and Wine Festival is the one of the biggest touristic events that happens in the first days of the summer in the capital of Republic of Kosovo - Prishtina.
+Beer and Wine Festival is one of the biggest touristic events that happens in the first days of the summer in the capital of Republic of Kosovo - Prishtina.

 Rich artistic program, the given support to local producers of wine & beer products as part of social culture, and promotion of young artists who aim to enter the world music, is one of the characteristics that characterizes the festival.

 The main focus of the festival is on bringing new innovations that enrich the cultural and social life, since year after year, welcomes a large numbers of visitors.